 Committee Initiative Where the CRO or a member of the ERC finds evidence of a violation, the ERC or CRO may charge a candidate with a violation of campaign rules.

 CRO Rulings The CRO shall make a ruling on a violation, within forty-eight (48) hours of receiving the complaint, in writing.

+Evidence for Rulings

+For a ruling to find a candidate in violation of the code, there must be evidence which gives due cause to believe that the violation has occurred.

+If this evidence is personal testimony, then it must be submitted to the CRO in writing, and the CRO must know the identity of the person giving the testimony.
+The CRO may withhold the identity of the person giving testimony from any other party, including the ERC and the ERAC, and must withhold that person’s identity if requested.

+Evidence that is used in making a ruling must be made available to any candidate that a ruling finds in violation of the code, within twenty-four (24) hours of the ruling being made.

 Appeals of CRO’s Ruling